fromis-9/scrollapp/README.md

 ## Features

-- **Windows-style Auto-scrolling**: Middle-click to activate, move cursor to control scrolling
+- **Auto-scrolling**: Middle-click to activate, move cursor to control scrolling
 - **Multiple Activation Methods**: Use mouse middle-click or Option+Scroll on trackpads
 - **Intuitive Controls**: Move cursor up/down to control scroll direction and speed
 - **Customizable Direction**: Option to invert scrolling direction based on preference